’31E Scholar Society

 Caleb Qui

-Marshall Vielmetti is a sophomore from Milwaukee, Wisconsin studying Computer Science with a minor in Electrical Engineering.
+Marshall Vielmetti is a Junior from Milwaukee, Wisconsin studying Computer Science with a minor in Electrical Engineering.
 He is currently the Vice President of the 31E Scholar Society.
-Over the summer, he worked at Menet Aero as a control systems intern, and is still involved on a part-time basis.
-At Menet, he worked on projects including the development of a custom brushless motor controller, and most significantly the implementation of a patented GPS denied navigation system.
-At Michigan, he was previously a part of MASA, but is looking forwards to joining MRover as part of the software branch this year.
-In his spare time, he is part of Michigan’s Alpine Ski Team, where he is the Sophomore Representative, and has made it to every home football game.
-Away from school, he enjoys spending time in the outdoors, playing the piano, and mountain biking.
+He previously worked at John’s Hopkins Applied Physics Lab in the Tactical Systems & Prototyping Group as a Software Engineer.
+He also worked at Menet Aero as a control systems intern, where he worked on the implementation of a GPS denied navigation system for tethered UAS.
+At Michigan, he is the drone lead for MRover, the Mars Rover team, and was previously a member of the autonomy subteam.
+In his spare time, he is part of Michigan’s Alpine Ski Team, and has made it to every home football game.
+Away from school, he enjoys spending time in the outdoors, playing the piano, skiing, and mountain biking.
+Upon completing his time at Michigan, he hopes to pursue a doctorate in robotics before entering industry.

 Marshall Vielmetti